jackatkott/coursera-JHU-getting-and-cleaning-data-project/README.md

 ## Processing
 I created the script "run_analysis.R" which does the following:
 1. It merges the training and the test sets to create one data set.
-=> The files used are txt files in the unzipped directories "train" and "test" with names starting with "subject_" with subject IDs, "X_" with measurments and "y_" with labels.
+=> The files used are txt files in the unzipped directories "train" and "test" with names starting with "subject_" with subject IDs, "X_" with measurements and "y_" with labels.
 They are read seperately and then bound together for "test" and "train" and finally bound together to form "alldata".

 2. It extracts only the columns that include the measurements on the mean and standard deviation for each measurement, together with the key columns presenting the subject ID and the Activity.
 => The columns extracted are those having the terms mean() or std() in the name of the variable.
 The "fixed" parameter is used to exclude cases like meanFreq().